-- 28. Effective marketing doesn't just happen.
+- 27. "Effective marketing doesn't just happen."
 It is

 - A. promoted through STP analysis.

 - B. possible only for seasoned marketing executives to achieve.

-- C. planned.
+- C. carefully planned.

-- D. introduced through control phase SBUs.
+- D. the sole result of customer input.

-- E. the result of competitors' failures.
+- E. the result of competitor's failures.